xaviermignot/xaviermignot.github.io/_posts/2022-03-18-tls-terraform-azure-self-signed.md

 And this is for the good cause as every website should be secured by certificates nowadays.
 This post is the first of a series where I will share 3 ways to automate the generation of certificates with Terraform for your Azure projects.
 This one introduces the common workflow around an Azure Web App, and shows the first *level* of certificate generation using *self-signed* certificates.
-The second post will use Let's Encrypt and the last one managed certificates (I will put the links here once the posts will have been published).
+The [second post]({% post_url 2022-03-28-tls-terraform-azure-lets-encrypt %}) is using Let's Encrypt and the last one managed certificates (I will put the last link here once the post will have been published).

 ## Presentation of the context for the whole series